 - rent a car and explore the South Island

 Some good websites for deals are:

-Just returned December 7 from 1st-time visit -- definitely Milford Sound -- the tiny penguins are primo...also the thermal spas at Rotorua are so good for the body & soul. almost 3 years agoAnswered by Louise via WorldNomads.com
+Just returned December 7 from 1st-time visit -- definitely Milford Sound -- the tiny penguins are primo...also the thermal spas at Rotorua are so good for the body & soul. over 3 years agoAnswered by Louise via WorldNomads.com

 As for me and besides Auckland, I'd suggest Rotorua Park, Waitakere Park, Waitomo - Mamu, the West Coast and the Featherdale Wildlife Park (if you like animals).